Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit: Supplemental Material

-$\lambda$ extrapolation: We take the difference between the results from two fitting ranges shown in Table~\ref{Tab:lam_exp_range} as the systematic uncertainty brought by $\lambda$ extrapolation.
+In Fig.~\ref{fig:sta_sys_error} we show the central value of the gluon PDF together with the contributions of all uncertainties sources.
+The systematic uncertainties of our final result arise from the $\lambda$ extrapolation, the renormalization scale dependence, the choice of $z_s$ and the combined extrapolation.

+\textit{$\lambda$ extrapolation:} In the default analysis, we use the fitting form in Eq.~\ref{eq:lambda_extrap}, and the corresponding fitting ranges are indicated by the gray bands in Fig.~\ref{fig:lambda_extrap_part1}.
+The uncertainty associated with the $\lambda$ extrapolation mainly comes from two sources.

+The first source is the choice of the fitting range.
+To estimate this uncertainty, we reduce the upper limit of the fitting range by one lattice spacing.
+The difference between the central values obtained from the default and modified fitting ranges is taken as the corresponding systematic uncertainty, which is shown as the light green band.

+The second source of uncertainties is associated with the choice of the parametrization form.
+To evaluate it, we also tested the following form proposed in Ref.~\cite{Ji:2026vir},

+The difference between the results obtained using this form and our default parametrization is taken as an additional contribution to the systematic uncertainty.

-Renormalization scale dependence: In our default case the renormalization scale $\mu$ is taken as $2$ GeV, with $\alpha_s(\mu)=0.296$.
-To explore the systematic brought by renormalization scale, we vary $\mu$ to $4$ GeV and $\alpha_s(\mu)$ to $0.23$.
-We include the difference of their central values in the systematic uncertainties.
+\textit{Renormalization scale dependence:} In the default analysis, we set the renormalization scale to $\mu=2$ GeV, corresponding to $\alpha_s(\mu)=0.296$.
+To estimate the systematic uncertainty associated with the renormalization scale dependence, we repeat the analysis using $\mu=4$ GeV and $\alpha_s(\mu)=0.23$.
+The difference between the central values obtained at the two scales is taken as the corresponding systematic uncertainty, which is shown as the light-blue band.

-Infinite momentum and continuum-limit extrapolation: To account for the systematic uncertainty due to combined extrapolation in Eq.~\ref{eq:extrap_scheme1}, we take the difference between the combined extrapolation result and the result at smallest lattice spacing $a=0.0775$ fm and momentum $P_z=1.5$ GeV as an estimate.

-Hybrid scheme $z_s$ choice: The systematic bias brought by the choice of $z_s$ is obtained by taking the difference between the results at $z_s=0.3$ fm (default case) and $z_s=0.2$ fm.
+\textit{Choice of $z_s$ in the hybrid scheme:} The systematic uncertainty associated with the choice of $z_s$, shown as the orange band, is estimated by taking the difference between the results obtained with $z_s=0.3$ fm, used in the default analysis, and those obtained with $z_s=0.2$ fm.

+\textit{Combined extrapolation}: The systematic uncertainty associated with the combined extrapolation is estimated by doing the AIC analysis using different extrapolation forms, as have been mentioned above.
+The systematic uncertainty brought by combined extrapolation is shown as the dark blue band.

-In Fig.~\ref{fig:err_est} we show the central value of the gluon PDF and all the uncertainties.
-These uncertainties are added in quadrature and the square root is taken to obtain the full uncertainty.
+All the systematic uncertainties, together with statistical uncertainty are added in quadrature and the square root is taken to obtain the full uncertainty.